mjftw/pluma-automation/docs/tutorials/1-tutorial-introduction.md

 ```

 The Python interactive shell is very useful when combined with the Lab, and can be used to control your DUT from the command line.
-While you could use the standard Python3 shell, we recommend using [iPython3][ipython] as this has a nicer interface and lots useful features such as auto-completion.
+While you could use the standard Python3 shell, we recommend using [iPython3][ipython] as this has a nicer interface and lots of useful features such as auto-completion.
 The interactive shell is a great way to explore the Automation Lab's classes.

 [ipython]: https://ipython.org/install.html